Health Information Scientist — Office of Scientific Coordination

 - 2019 – NCTR Director's Award (Team), "For exemplary leadership in managing the FDA/NCTR Scientific Achievement Award Program"

-- 2016 – “Outstanding Inter-center Scientific Collaboration” Group Recognition Award for FDALabel team from FDA/HHS, cited as “Developed a bioinformatics tool and relational database for FDA drug labeling to aid regulatory decision making and drug review in advancing translational and regulatory sciences”
+- 2016 – “Outstanding Inter-center Scientific Collaboration” Group Recognition Award for FDALabel team from FDA/the Department of Health and Human Services (HHS), cited as “Developed a bioinformatics tool and relational database for FDA drug labeling to aid regulatory decision making and drug review in advancing translational and regulatory sciences”

 - 2016 – Commissioner’s Special Citation “Research to the Review and Return (R2R) Team for a Cross Center Bioinformatics Projects Benefiting Regulatory Business Processes” Group Recognition Award from FDA.